sispk6/MemDidCode/Docs/readme.md

    - searches mails and attachments semantically
    - stores metadata for filter based search
    - Keeps identities across Apps
-   - loads missing data incrementally
+   - loads missing/new data incrementally

 ## 🎯 What It Does